gz/website/_posts/2020-03-08-76-requests-per-second.markdown

 ### rumpcomp_pci_dmalloc

 I started to piece things together when I finally noticed the following message in the log:
 `[ERROR] - vibrio::rumprt::dev: rumpcomp_pci_dmalloc size=65536 alignment=4096`

 rumpcomp_pci_dmalloc is one of the required hypercalls.
-It's used by the NetBSD kernel (and its device drivers) to allocate DMA memory which can be read and written to by devices.
-Such memory is special because we need to know the underlying physical address of the allocated buffer.
-This is because a device does not use virtual addresses (like our process) and ends up referring to memory by its physical address.
-A device driver must therefore program a device using physical addresses.
+It's used by the NetBSD kernel (and its device drivers) to allocate DMA memory which can be read and written to by device drivers *and* the devices.
+This is important because the device eventually needs to write incoming packets somewhere into memory or read outgoing packets from memory (using [DMA][5]).
+DMA memory is a bit special because we need to know the underlying physical address of the allocated buffer.
+This is because a device does not use virtual addresses (like our process), and ends up referring to memory by physical addresses[^1].

-Looking at our rumpcomp_pci_dmalloc function, nothing is obviously wrong with it:
+Looking at our rumpcomp_pci_dmalloc function, nothing is obviously wrong with
+it:

 ```rust
 #[no_mangle]